hayasick/streamingNMF/README.md

 # streamingNMF
 A streaming algorithm of non-negative matrix factorization.
-For more details, see our paper:
+For more details, see [1].

-[Real-time Top-R Topic Detection on Twitter with Topic Hijack Filtering.](http://dx.doi.org/10.1145/2783258.2783402) Kohei Hayashi, Takanori Maehara, Masashi Toyoda, Ken-ichi Kawarabayashi.
+[1] Kohei Hayashi, Takanori Maehara, Masashi Toyoda, Ken-ichi Kawarabayashi.
-KDD 2015
+[Real-time Top-R Topic Detection on Twitter with Topic Hijack Filtering.](http://dx.doi.org/10.1145/2783258.2783402) KDD 2015

 ## Requirements
 * python 2.X
  * numpy
  * argparse

 ## Demo
 You can try the algorithm by the following make command: